 Is the UPK proposal a school-based system?

 - No. The legislation requires states to support a mixed-delivery system.
-This includes equitable distribution of preschool seats among settings including Head Start, schools, and child care (including family child care).
+This includes equitable distribution of preschool seats and resources among settings including Head Start, schools, and child care (including family child care).

-- Eligible preschool providers include Head Start agencies; local educational agencies (acting alone or with an educational service agency) that are licensed by the state or meet comparable health and safety standards; licensed child care providers (including center-based providers, family child care providers, and community- or neighborhood-networks of family child care providers); or a consortium of such entities.
+- Eligible preschool providers include Head Start agencies or delegate agencies funded under the Head Start Act; local educational agencies (acting alone or with an educational service agency) that are licensed by the state or meet comparable health and safety standards; licensed child care providers (including center-based providers, family child care providers, and networks of family child care providers); or a consortium of such entities.

 What are other requirements of the UPK program?

-- Specifies subgrants or contracts with preschool providers will be for at least three years.
+- Subgrants or contracts with preschool providers will be for at least three years.

-- Requires state plans to provide assurances that it will provide salaries and set salary schedules for preschool staff that are equivalent to salaries of elementary school staff with similar credentials and experience and, at a minimum, provide a living wage for all staff of such providers.
+- State plans must provide assurances that it will provide salaries and set salary schedules for preschool staff that are equivalent to salaries of elementary school staff with similar credentials and experience and, at a minimum, provide a living wage for all staff of such providers.

 Who would administer the new Child Care and UPK Programs?

 - Funds for both programs would be appropriated to the U.S. Department of Health and Human Services (HHS).